 Today there is an increasing demand for recycled copper as it has excellent conductive properties.
 This is why it’s used for electrical wiring and hot water pipes.
 Recycling copper also uses 85-90% less energy than the process of mining new copper, making it a highly desirable, environmentally friendly material.

 Copper is one of the more lucrative non-ferrous scrap metals you can sell to us.
 ‘Non-ferrous’ means that it doesn’t have iron in it.
-Ferrous metals such cast iron and steel are the most sought after because they are widely used in construction.
+Ferrous metals such as cast iron and steel are the most sought after because they are widely used in construction.

 Preparing your copper